Jacooob3/CSC212DSAProject/README.md

   </h2>

 <p>
   A B-Tree is a self-balancing search tree that can be used to store and retrieve large amounts of data.
-In this project, we have implemented a B-Tree that stores student records, which consist of a student's ID, name, classes.
+In this project, we have implemented a B-Tree that stores student records, which consist of a student's ID, name, classes, emails.
   </p>

 <p>